arduino/docs-content/content/hardware/01.mkr/03.carriers/mkr-iot-carrier/tutorials/smart-garden-project/smart-garden-project.md

 ## How It Works

-The MKR IoT Carrier has built in relay modules that can let you control circuits that are powered separately.
+The MKR IoT Carrier has built in relays that can let you control circuits that are powered separately.
 In this tutorial we will be using one of the relay modules on the carrier to control a pump that can provide one of your plants with water from the Arduino IoT Cloud thanks to the functionality of the [Arduino MKR WiFi 1010](https://store.arduino.cc/products/arduino-mkr-wifi-1010).

 We will also connect a soil moisture sensor, and together with the sensors onboard the MKR IoT Carrier, we will create a sophisticated smart garden setup, capable of: